sleepepi/slice/faq/300-designs/304-email-template-design-variable-references.markdown

 layout: default
 ---

-## #304 - How do I show the variable name instead of the actual variable itself in a email template?
+## #304 - How do I show the variable name instead of the actual variable itself in an email template?

 ### Referencing Sheet Header Variables